 If something is important, we make time for it, right?

-If being affectionate towards your husband is important to you, you need to be intentional at carving out time to think about him.
+If our relationship with our husbands is important to us, we need to be intentional at carving out time to think about them.

-But work and family aside, if my house looks like a disaster zone, affection is the farthest thing from my mind.
-And knowing my husband, it’s the farthest thing from his mind, too.
+But there is one area that I try to keep at the top of my list and that’s housework.
+Because if my house looks like a disaster zone, affection is the farthest thing from my mind.
+And knowing my organized husband, it’s the farthest thing from his mind, too.

 … so we need to get things under control.